BlueWombat/bluewombat.github.io/_posts/2014-07-26-cookiereports-done-right.md

 {% endhighlight %}

 ### The CSS part
 This is an almost exact copy of the original CSS, with only a few changes.
-Everything is now properly namespaced under #policy, to prevent inteference, and url's are now pointing on fully qualified Uri's.
+Everything is now properly namespaced under #policy, to prevent inteference, and urls are now pointing on fully qualified Uris.
 {% highlight css linenos %}
 {% raw %}
 <style type="text/css">